AP Self-study allows students to take AP exams their school does not offer. Read more to find out about the top 7 AP exams for self-study!

 If you’re looking to learn Japanese without taking a class, self-study might make good use of your time.
 Self-studiers, be aware; students take the AP Japanese and Chinese courses on a device that records their oral exams to test fluency.

-As the introductory Computer Science Course, AP Comp.
+As the introductory computer science course, AP Comp.
 Sci.
-A focus on learning the basics of programming and the functions you can do with it.
-Programming functions as the foreign language that computers use containing grammar and vocabulary.
+A focuses on learning the basics of programming and the functions you can do with it.
+Programming functions as the foreign language that computers use, containing grammar and vocabulary.

 Computer Science is more hands-on as a self-study course, so having some personal experience will be helpful!

-AP self-study can be worth it for students who want to earn college credit and don't have access to the specific AP course they want to take.
-Since not every American High school offers all or even any AP course, self-studying for AP exams may be the only option.
+AP self-study can be worth it for students who want to earn college credit but don't have access to the specific AP course they want to take.
+Since not every American high school offers all or even any AP courses, self-studying for AP exams may be the only option.

 If you have access to the class at your high school, you should prioritize taking it over self-studying.
 An AP teacher will better prepare you for an exam, as they will have an expert grasp on the material and have an idea of what topics the College Board might include on the exam.
 If you can, you may even consider hiring a tutor if you end up self-studying.

-Try not to force yourself to AP self-study if your heart’s not in it.
+Try not to force yourself to do AP self-study if your heart’s not in it.
 If a parent or teacher wants you to take the exam, ensure you have the time and ability.
-You don't want to reduce your GPA, stress yourself out, and spend time studying for a test that isn’t necessary to succeed.
+You don't want to lower your GPA or stress yourself out.

-Self-studying for an AP exam will be especially worth it if you already have a working knowledge of the subject you’re hoping to study for.
+Self-studying for an AP exam will be especially worth it if you already have a working knowledge of the subject you’re hoping to study.
 Remember that you’ll want to aim for a score of four or higher.
 Most colleges won't give credit for a lower score.

 Here are our answers to some of the most frequently asked questions about AP exam self-study.